Sir Thomas Trevor, 1st Baronet: Life

 After the Restoration, Trevor was made a Knight of the Bath at the coronation of Charles II.
 He died in February 1676.

 Family

 Trevor married c.1632 Anne Jenner, daughter of Robert Jenner, a prosperous London silver merchant who had bought estates in Wiltshire.
-He married secondly Mary, daughter of Samuel Hortrey of Kew.
-He had no children and the baronetcy became extinct on his death.
+He married secondly Mary, daughter of Samuel Fortrey of Kew Palace.
+They had no children and the baronetcy became extinct on his death.
 His estates passed to Sir Charles Wheler, grandson of Mary, a sister of Sir Thomas Trevor's father.